Modern (1940’s-present)

 INTERNAL FACTORS

 In addition to external factors, there are also internal factors that initiate anxiety during the transition into adulthood.
 The brain is a complex, vital organ responsible for curating all human emotion and behavior.
 Neurotransmitters are chemicals that act as messengers throughout the brain and body to initiate action in a neuron.
 These chemicals initiate movement, emotions, sensations, and autonomic functions in the body, such as the heart beating.
 Due to their crucial influence in the brain, an imbalance of neurotransmitters can lead to anxiety.
-Gamma-aminobutyric acid, abbreviated as GABA, is an inhibitory neurotransmitter found in the brain and spinal cord.
+Gamma-aminobutyric acid, abbreviated as GABA, is an inhibitory neurotransmitter found in the brain and spinal cord that is often associated with anxiety development (Kaur & Singh, 2024).
 It is responsible for reducing overstimulating brain activity and instead produces a calming effect.
 A sub par level of this neurotransmitter can lead to restlessness, anxiety, and difficulty sleeping.
-Stress in one’s life can be a starting point for a decrease of GABA in the brain, leading to anxiety presenting itself.
+Stress in one’s life can be a starting point for a decrease of GABA in the brain, leading to anxiety presenting itself (Kaur & Singh, 2024).

 Conclusion